Routing Details for Connections to Your On-Premises Network

 |3||VPN Connect with static routing||Oracle prepends 3 private ASNs on the static routes that you've provided (Oracle advertises those routes to the dynamic routing gateway (DRG) at the Oracle end of the IPSec VPN).
 This results in a total AS path length of 3.||Private ASN, Private ASN, Private ASN|

-The above table above assumes you are sending a single autonomous system number in your AS path.
+The preceding table assumes you are sending a single autonomous system number in your AS path.
 Oracle honors the complete AS path you send.
-If you use static routing, and also send an AS path that has "Your ASN" plus 2 or more other ASNs, it can cause unexpected behavior because Oracle's routing preference may change accordingly.
+If you use static routing, and also send an AS path that has "Your ASN" plus two or more other ASNs, it can cause unexpected behavior because Oracle's routing preference might change.

-While static policy-based VPN routing behavior is documented above, Oracle also recommends that if you use FastConnect connections with VPN backup, you employ BGP on your IPSEC route-based VPN.
+While policy-based VPN static routing behavior is documented earlier, Oracle also recommends that if you use FastConnect connections with VPN backup, you employ BGP on your IPSec route-based VPN.
 This strategy allows you to have full control of failover behavior.